Back to DWU AI Articles

 American's revenue streams include:

-Passenger Revenue (~78% of total): Approximately $42.3 billion, reflecting the airline's large domestic network and significant international service.
+Passenger Revenue (~78% of total): Approximately $42.3 billion, reflecting its network serving 210+ million passengers annually (DWU analysis from BTS T-100) and service to 50+ international destinations (BTS T-100, 2024).
 Passenger revenue declined slightly in yield (PRASM) during 2024, indicating pricing pressure in key markets.

 Ancillary Revenue: Baggage fees, seat selection, premium cabin fees, and other ancillary services.